JuliaActuary/JuliaActuary.org/index.md

 1. [Coding the Future](/blog/coding-for-the-future/)
 2. [Julia for Actuaries](/blog/julia-actuaries/)
-3. A tour of Julia
+3. A tour of Julia (Coming Soon...)
-4. A deeper dive into JuliaActuary packages
+4. A deeper dive into JuliaActuary packages (Coming Soon...)